 |Leica Q Typ 116 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||24.3||12.7||2221||85|

 |Leica X2 (⇒ lft | rgt)||APS-C||16.1||4928||3264||no||-||-||-||-|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the CL provides a higher video resolution than the X Typ 113.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the CL provides a higher video resolution than the X Typ 113.
 It can shoot video footage at 4K/30p, while the X Typ 113 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X Typ 113 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Leica CL and Leica X Typ 113 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Leica CL and Leica X Typ 113 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Leica CL (⇒ rgt)||2360||YES||3.0||1040||fixed||YES||8000||10.0||no||no|

 |Fujifilm X-A3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||6.0||7||no|